purmonen/movie-trailer-api/README.md

 Takes a `tmdbApiKey` as constructor argument and has a single public function `trailerForMovieResourceLink(movieResourceLink: string)` for retrieving the trailer.
 This api can easily be used within any kind of application such as an Express app, a command line application or a serverless function.

 ## AWS Lambda
-`lambdaHandler.ts` contains a handler for an AWS Lambda request that will be invoked when the lambdda function is called.
+`lambdaHandler.ts` contains a handler for an AWS Lambda request that will be invoked when the lambda function is called.

 ## AWS API Gateway
 The rest api is deployed at https://us0grdmio5.execute-api.eu-north-1.amazonaws.com/default/viaplay-trailers and contains a single endpoint expecting a post requst.